amitbet/MockingJ/README.md

 When a request is sent into the MockService, a scenario is chosen and *several* steps are tested against it, until a match is found the step's response messages are then sent to the respective responders by type.

+## Session identification:
+A session is an Id that is decided by the Listener accepting the requests, in WS it is typically the socket, while in http it is typically an Id found on the header
+This SessionId is used by the main engine (the MockService class) to decide whether to choose a new scenario, or to continue stepping trough an existing scenario. http listener has an optional session extraction header/funtion available in the constructor.

+## request/response matching (recorder):
+During recording, some protocols (WS / Queue) need help with identifing the which response belongs to which request, this can be done by default by time based algs which assume that all returning message intercepted answer the latest message recieved, until another request message replaces it as latest. another method is usign a correlation Id in the message body (if such a properties exists) - this can be provided to the recorder on initialization.

 ## Calculations & request values in responses
 code inside double curly brackets "{{}}" undergoes eval, with a req variable in the context, so any calculation or env/request parameter can be used. for env variables use: process.env["varName"]